jesse-zwd/twitter-backend/README.md

 # A backend of a twitter-like fullstack project

-This is a backend of a twitter-like fullstack project using React, Gin, Gorm, Postgresql.
+This is a backend of a twitter-like fullstack project using React, Gin, Gorm, Redis, Postgresql.
 Here is the frontend: https://github.com/jesse-zwd/twitter-frontend

 ## Run it locally